zachaa/Galaxy_Morphology_Classification/README.md

 - ModelCheckpoint
     - Saves the weights every epoch
 - EarlyStopping
-    - End the training if _loss_ is stagnant for 6 epochs
+    - End the training if _loss_ is stagnant for 7 epochs
 - LearningRateScheduler
     - Reduce the learning rate every 10 epochs by 0.8
 - ReduceLROnPlateau
-    - Reduce the learning rate by a factor of 10 if _loss_ plateaus for 4 epochs
+    - Reduce the learning rate by a factor of 10 if _loss_ plateaus for 5 epochs
 - CSVLogger
     - Save information on each epoch to a CSV file, continue the file if training is continued later
+    - This file can be found at [training_log.csv](data/model/training_log.csv).

 ## Results
-The model was trained for XYZ epochs which took XYZ hr:m:s.
+The model was trained on a `Windows 10 i7-6700HQ 2.60 GHz 16 GB RAM Dell Laptop` for **120** epochs in two parts which took a total time of **xx hours, yy minutes, zz seconds**.
+We would like to thank this six year old laptop for its slow but steady, hot and intensive work to save the newer, 3x faster baby laptop from having to do it.

-After evaluating the model with 59,817 test images the final values were:
+After evaluating the model with 59,817 test images the final metrics were:
 - Loss (Mean Squared Error): 0._-__
 - Root Mean Squared Error: 0._-__
+- R² Score: 0._-__

+Overall, these results were decent and could be improved.
+For our first time with with a CNN, little experience with neural networks and less than two weeks, it was pretty good.

+The final model can be found here: [GalaxyConfidenceModel.keras](data/model/GalaxyConfidenceModel.keras)
+- Note: to load the model you will need to use the following where `r2_score` is the above custom R² function:
+     ```py
+     load_model("data/model/GalaxyConfidenceModel.keras", custom_objects={'r2_score': r2_score})
+     ```

 ![Metrics over training time]()

+### Improvements
+Possible improvements that can be made but we did not have time to do or did not know how to complete:
+- Use full color images (3 channels)
+- Data augmentation
+    - rotate and mirror images to increase training size
+- Load training images in batches so there is not an 8GB array of images
+- Use a GPU (not supported on Windows with tensorflow 2.11+)
+- Change layer properties, add more layers
+    - `BatchNormalization`
+    - More `Dropout` layers, these had a significant effect on training time
+- Use class or sample weights
+- Use a custom output layer that would guarantee sections of predictions were either 0 or summed to 1.0
+    - Example would be to use 'softmax' on the first 3 outputs as they are answers to 1 question.
+- Use an ensemble of models
+- Use a hierarchy of CNN models for each of the 11 questions in the tree.
+    - Would need to determine which images should be used for each model
+    - A prediction would then use conditionals to output a result
+    - Would be more difficult to test/evaluate

 ## Example Images
 Hand selected images that best represent each class.